microsoft/CameraTraps/visualization/README.md

 ## Visualize detector output

-`visualize_detector_output.py` draws the bounding boxes in red with their confidence level annotated on top of the original images, and saves the annotated images to another directory.
+`visualize_detector_output.py` draws the bounding boxes, their confidence level and predicted category annotated on top of the original images, and saves the annotated images to another directory.
 The original images can be in a local directory or in Azure Blob Storage.

 Please see the top of `visualize_detector_output.py` for the arguments it requires.
 You can also change the size of the output image by changing the `viz_size` variable found there.